mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 When I do these [annual writeups](/tags/annual-review/), I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.
 I still like my job, but it's not as fun and easy as when I was just building unsuccessful software products and blogging about it.

 I enjoy feeling like I run a real business.
 Before TinyPilot, my businesses typically earned less than $500/month.
 At that scale, I felt too limited by capital.
-You can't hire for any skilled roles or pay for expert guidance with $500.
+You can't hire skilled roles or pay for expert guidance with $500.
 I frequently had to solve uninteresting problems simply because my revenue was too small to justify better solutions.

 With TinyPilot, there's enough money coming in to hire specialists where it makes sense.
-I enjoy being able to work with a talented dev team again after three years of coding by myself.
+I enjoy working with a talented dev team again after three years of coding by myself.
 I pay $200/month for dev tooling and continuous integration because eliminating that gruntwork is obviously a net positive.
 In my previous businesses, paying for those tools would consume most of my revenue.

 I enjoy having a company culture that matches what I always wanted to see from my employers.
 Everyone has flexible hours.
 There are no tight deadlines, so people don't have to compromise on quality.
 Almost all of our work is asynchronous, so everyone has the space to do [deep, focused work](/book-reports/deep-work/).